SachiniPoornima7/SpringBootProject/README.md

 <div align="center">

 🎬 Watch the Full System Walkthrough
-Explore all the features, functionalities, and user interfaces of the Blood Management System in this detailed demo video.
+Explore all the features, functionalities, and user interfaces of the medical Management System in this detailed demo video.

 🔗 Click here [Watch Now on YouTube](https://youtu.be/FLPXVwIUIZo)